KnapsackPro/knapsack_pro-ruby/README.md

 ### RSpec split test files by test examples (by individual `it`s)

-In order to split RSpec test files by test examples across parallel CI nodes you need to set flag:
+In order to split RSpec test files by test examples across parallel CI nodes you need to set environment variable:

 ```
 KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES=true